ChrisTitusTech/win10script/README.md

 - Disabling more of Un nessessary Services For Gaming.
 - Improved removal of default microsoft apps and bloatware.
 - Disabling New Microsoft MeetNow.
+- Unbinned StartMenu Titles and forced apps only view.
 ```
 29 Dec 2020
 ```